 Dunn, J. W., J. K. Harper, and G. L. Greaser.
-Agricultural Alternatives: Fruit and Vegetable Marketing for Small-Scale and Part-Time Growers.
+Fruit and Vegetable Marketing for Small-Scale and Part-Time Growers.
 University Park: The Pennsylvania State University, 2002.

 Greaser, G. M., and J. K. Harper.
-Agricultural Alternatives: Enterprise Budget Analysis.
+Enterprise Budget Analysis.
 University Park: The Pennsylvania State University, 1994.

 Lamont, W. J., Jr., M. D.Orzolek, J. K. Harper, A. R. Jarrett, and G. L. Greaser.
-Agricultural Alternatives: Drip Irrigation for Vegetable Production.
+Drip Irrigation for Vegetable Production.
 University Park: The Pennsylvania State University, 2002.